 - recent hospitalization or surgery

 If your answers to these questions raise red flags to the SSA, they will send you the long form.
 The Continuing Disability Review Report (long form) is for those whose conditions are expected to improve.
-It’s ten-pages long and contains more detailed questions about your medical condition and employment status.
+It’s ten pages long and contains more detailed questions about your medical condition and employment status.

 As much as possible, answer the short form honestly.
 This will save you the hassle of filling up the long form and the anxiety of waiting for your results for a few more months.

-4. Keep Copies of Your Medical Records
+5. Keep Copies of Your Medical Records

 If you can, keep copies of the medical records and any documents you’ve submitted to the SSA.
 Due to the volume of transactions, it’s not uncommon for the SSA to lose your documents.
-So it’s wise to keep a back-up, just in case.
+So it’s wise to keep a backup, just in case.

-5. Inform the SSA of Any Change in Address
+6. Inform the SSA of Any Change in Address

-If you don’t receive it or did not send it back in time, the SSA may cut off your benefits.
+If you don’t receive it or do not send it back in time, the SSA may cut off your benefits.
 It may take several months before you can file an appeal and get your benefits back.

-Victor Malca Law has over 25 years of litigation experience, we are the most trusted workers’ compensation lawyers in Florida.
-Our area of expertise is in representing injured workers on compensation benefit cases and disabled individuals claim social security disability benefits.
+Victor Malca P.A. has over 27 years of litigation experience in Workers Compensation and Social Security Disability lawsuits.
+His experience and continued success when fighting for his clients puts him among the most trusted workers’ compensation attorney’s in Florida.
+He specializes in representing injured workers on compensation benefit cases and disabled individuals claiming lost social security disability benefits.

-Our unwavering advocacy for employee rights and privileges are also recognized by our peers.
 Book a free consultation today.
+Our unwavering advocacy for employee rights and privileges are recognized by our past clients across South Florida.